 Observee to reflect on the observer’s comments and describe how they will act on the feedback exchanged:

-cCould be useful to have examples of graphics works on the walls, or maybe past student work - I find in my role showing examples of processes / successful works helps inflame students' imaginations of what's possible.
+Could be useful to have examples of graphics works on the walls, or maybe past student work - I find in my role showing examples of processes / successful works helps inflame students' imaginations of what's possible.
 Is this room a shared space which hinders this?

 Great idea, and something I definitely echo and endorse as a teaching strategy and have employed at past institutions.
 As you hinted at, this is a shared space and the studios are used by multiple classes and staff so we can’t use walls as permanent displays.
 We sometimes leave work from previous classes up, as this does help encourage a culture of “ambient learning”.
 We also have window galleries dividing the staff offices and the studio spaces, which we often use to display student work and objects from commercial practice of from the museum and study collection.
 The open-access spaces themselves have a mix of student/graduate work displayed as well as various signs and architectural lettering.
 But I agree, more of a culture of work in the studios would be conducive to learning.